PatrickFuhrmann-HTWBerlin/oai-pmh-service/README.md

 npm run compile
 npm start
 ```

-The gulp tasks compile Typescript and copy files to `dist`.

 The project can be deployed to a production server and started with `node index` from within `dist`.
 Runtime configurations
 can be adjusted using `.env` and (recommended) external configuration files created for your environment.
 We typically run as server daemon using [forever](https://github.com/foreverjs/forever), or some tool